-Lemesos - Pano Polemidia - Apesia - Korfi - Limnatis - Kapileio - Agios Mamas - Pelendri - Potamitissa - Dymes - Agros - Chandria - Kyperounta - Troodos Square - Lemithou - Prodromos - Palaiomylos - Trooditissa Monastery - Foini - Kato and Pano Platres - Mandria - Omodos - Pera Pedi - Kouka - Silikou - Lofou - Lemesos
+Route 4 Lemesos - Pano Polemidia - Apesia - Korfi - Limnatis - Kapileio - Agios Mamas - Pelendri - Potamitissa - Dymes - Agros - Chandria - Kyperounta - Troodos Square - Lemithou - Prodromos - Palaiomylos - Trooditissa Monastery - Foini - Kato and Pano Platres - Mandria - Omodos - Pera Pedi - Kouka - Silikou - Lofou - Lemesos dotted with fine churches and splendid views, this route deserves a full day to explore and enjoy the sites.

-Celebrating the Vine A tribute to the rose and wine villages This route takes you into the heart of Lemesos' thriving wine villages, all the way up to the forest of Troodos and the famous mountain resort of Platres, and back down to Lemesos.
-With Jush scenery of vineyards. orchards and wild vegetation, picturesque villages dotted with fine churches and splendid views, this route deserves a full day to explore and enjoy the sites.
 Please note that extra caution is required on road because of the numerous bends.

+52 Celebrating the Vine A tribute to the rose and wine villages This route takes you into the heart of Lemesos' thriving wine villages, all the way up to the forest of Troodos and the famous mountain resort of Platres, and back down to Lemesos.
+With lush scenery of vineyards, orchards and wild vegetation, picturesque villages

-PRODROMOS CHANDRIA LEMITHOU KYPEROUNTA TROODOS DYMES PALAIOMYLOS AGROS TROODITISSA POTAMITISSA ( FOINI PANO PLATRES PELENDRI KATO PLATRES PERA PEDI MANDRIA KOUKA GIOS MAMAS Type: Circular OMODOS SILIKOU KOILANI Suggested KAPILEIO Starting point: LIMNATIS LOFOU Lemesos KORFI Duration: Approx. 4 Hours APESIA AGIOS AMVROSIOS Distance: 172 Km PANO LEMESOS Travel north from the Polemidia roundabout towards Troodos on the B8 and take the right exit to Apesia and on to Korfi, which was built in the 1970s to house the villagers after landslides caused a lot of damage, rendering the original settlement unsafe.
+Route 4 Travel north from the Polemidia roundabout towards Troodos on the B8 and take the right exit to Apesia and on to Korfi, which was built in the 1970s to house the villagers after landslides caused a lot of damage, rendering the original settlement unsafe.